Saransh1-Verma/pacman-game/README.md

 - [Netlify](https://www.netlify.com/) for deployment
 - [GitHub](https://github.com/) for version control

-A huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for his tutorial which helped with some of the basic game mechanics.
-Link to the tutorial video can be found [here](https://youtu.be/5IMXpp3rohQ).

-Another thank you to [Stuart McNally](https://github.com/Stew2134) for remastering all the audio using [Ableton Live 11](https://www.ableton.com/en/live/).

 ## Gameplay

 The player can use the directional keys to move Pac-Man within the boundaries around the board.
 The four ghosts will periodically cycle through scattering and chasing Pac-Man and will move randomly while in their scared state or retreating state.
 For mobile and tablet users who don't have a keyboard, a D-pad is displayed under the game board that they can click which trigger keyboard events for arrow keys.